This post contains some partner links to products I love, which help support Brighter Sides! See footer for more info.

 4. Of course, see your doctor!
 Your doctor will be able to properly diagnose your condition and recommend or prescribe products and routines to manage your Dandruff problem!

 I hope this helped to clear up some of the misconceptions you may have had about dandruff.
-Please feel free to leave me a comment let me know if you found this piece informative, but since the comments and emails have become numerous, I will no longer be responding to them individually.
-Share the link with your friends if you think they would find it useful!
+Remember, I am a cosmetologist, not a medical professional.
+This article is meant to be informative, based on the information that I have, but I absolutely can not diagnose you.
+You are welcome to leave a comment to share your experience and suggestions, but since the comments and emails regarding this post have become numerous, I will no longer be responding to them individually.